-- 1: Reduce-dimension(struct-cells,struct-faces){ - 2: (GPU) Generate faces from cells - 3: (GPU) Assign values to boundary, boundary-size vectors - 4: (GPU) Sort faces in lexicographic order and mark repeated faces - 5: (GPU) Assign values to coboundary, coboundary-size vectors - 6: (GPU) Remap to get newIDs in boundary vectors - 7: (GPU) Remove repeats from face vectors - 8: Initialize variables irreducible, reduced to 0 - 9: while (irreducible + reduced < number\of\cells) do - 10: (GPU) Each cell finds face with min. cost of reduction - 11: (GPU) Cells with min. costs within fixed margin do a race-prioritycheck-check to lock required boundaries and coboundaries - 12: (GPU) Invoke Kernel Reduce-pair - 13: (GPU) Update values of reduced and irreducible - 14: end while - 15: return irreducible - 16: }
+- 1: Reduce-dimension(struct-cells,struct-faces){ - 2: (GPU) Generate faces from cells - 3: (GPU) Assign values to boundary, boundary-size vectors - 4: (GPU) Sort faces in lexicographic order and mark repeated faces - (GPU) Assign values to coboundary, coboundary-size vectors - 6: (GPU) Remap to get newIDs in boundary vectors - 7: (GPU) Remove repeats from face vectors - 8: Initialize variables irreducible, reduced to 0 - 9: while (irreducible + reduced < number\of\cells) do - 10: (GPU) Each cell finds face with min. cost of reduction - (GPU) Cells with min. costs within fixed margin do a race-prioritycheck-check to lock required boundaries and coboundaries - 12: (GPU) Invoke Kernel Reduce-pair - 13: (GPU) Update values oF reduced and irreducible - 14: end while - 15: return irreducible - 16: }

 Cost of a reduce-pair operation.
 When reducing the cells of a particular dimension, only one of the many faces of a cell has to be chosen for reduction.
 In addition to this, not all cells can be reduced simultaneously.
 We introduce a novel cost function that helps in choosing unique reduction pairs without conflicts.
-We know that a single reduce operation modifies the boundary and coboundary of neighbouring simplices.
-Two different orderings for reduction are shown in Figures 5.1 and 5.2.
-Figure 5.1 represents a bad order because the cell to be reduced at each step has large boundary and coboundary sizes.
-On the other hand, Figure 5.2 chooses a boundary triangle to be reduced with respect to a boundary edge at each step.
+We only allow reduction pairs with costs within a small margin of the smallest cost to proceed with reductions in a given iteration.
+As cost of a reduction pair reflects the time taken for that particular cell-face reduction, avoiding high reduction costs ensures that we limit the time spent in a particular iteration.